primus/primus/README.md

 Which returns the client-side library.
 It's not minified as that is out of the scope of this project.
 You can store this on a CDN or on your static server.
-Do whatever you want with it, but I would advice you to regenerate that file every time you redeploy so it always contains a client side library that is compatible with your back-end.
+Do whatever you want with it, but remember to regenerate it every time you change Primus server options.
+This is important because some properties of the client are set using the server configuration.
+For example if you change the `pathname`, the client should be regenerated to reflect that change and work correctly.
+We advice you to regenerate the library every time you redeploy so you always have a client compatible with your back-end.
 To save the file you can use:

 ```js
 primus.save(__dirname +'/primus.js');